callumgoodley/rap_name_generator/README.md

 ## Current Issues

-* Data not persisting with the volume created
+* Not using all potential rapper names
 * NGINX running from every stack

 ## Future Improvements

 * Get NGINX running as a load balancer
-* Get mySQL container persisting data properly
+* Get testing closer to 100% for all service applications

 ## Author